UCLA-Synthetic-Data/UCLA-Synthetic-Data.github.io/README.md

 has become a valuable resource.
 The advantages of synthetic data include cost savings, increased speed, agility, increased intelligence, and cutting-edge privacy.
 According to the Gartner report, synthetic data will overshadow real data in training machine/deep learning models by 2030; see Figure below.
 Additionally, the [MIT Technology Review](https://www.technologyreview.com/2022/02/23/1045416/10-breakthrough-technologies-2022/#synthetic-data-for-ai) named synthetic data as one of its top 10 game-changing innovations for 2022 earlier this year.
-Therefore, it is believed that synthetic data generation will be an indispensable part of the next-generation machine learning workflow.
+Synthetic data is everywhere: image, text, graph and tabular data; it has different names: simulated data (for computational chemists); missing value imputation (for clinicians), and more recently, GAN (for computer scientists) etc. Therefore, it is believed that synthetic data generation will be an indispensable part of the next-generation machine learning workflow.

 <div align="center">
 <img src="docs/assets/img/fig_1.png" width = "70%" height = "70%" alt="fig_1" align="center" />